An Herb Can Be Powerful Medicine

 Simple comparative analysis requires a formula from brand A and the same formula from brand B.

 Place a recommended dose from brand A in a cup.
 If tablets, add just enough water to dissolve it into a mud; this will take time.
-If powder, mix into a mud.
+If powder or granule, mix into a mud.
 In a different cup, do the same with brand B. Then, using a spoon, place the entire brand A dose in your mouth and don’t swallow.
 Focus your attention on the taste.
 Rinse your mouth.
 Do the same with brand B. Compare the VITAL SIGNS.

 This is time well invested in the future of a practice.
 And this is what our patients expect from us.